Friday, 5 April 2013

 • Then we have use stream with filter and mapToDouble followed by average().

-@Data public class Employee { private final String empName; private final String gender; private final double salary; }
+@Data @NoArgsConstructor // generates no-argument constructor @AllArgsConstructor // generates all-arguments constructor public class Employee { private Integer empNo; private String empName; private String gender; private double salary; }

 //Used var and List.of() (Java 10+).